Tears Are Not Enough: Recording process

+Bruce Cockburn could not participate in the Toronto recording session, due to performing in Germany at that time.
+Producer Jim Vallance flew to Germany to record audio and video of Bruce performing his line in the song, which were eventually edited into the song and music video respectively.

 Joni Mitchell later spoke to writer Iain Blair about the recording experience: "I know it sounds ridiculous, but I was literally starving when we did the session 'cause my yoga teacher had sent me to a psychic dietician who, while rubbing her chin and swinging her arm around in a circle, had diagnosed a lot of food allergies.
 The result was, predictably, that I was hardly allowed to eat anything, so by the time I arrived with an apple and a rice patty, my poor stomach was making all these strange noises.
 Then we get in the studio, and the engineer says he can't record 'cause he's picking up some weird rumbling sound coming from my direction.
 (She laughed.)
 And it was all pretty ironic, considering the subject matter!"

 At one point during the recording process, Foster also had Neil Young re-record his line after singing the word "innocence" flat, to which Young famously quipped, "That's my sound, man."